Idan Srur

-Idan Srur (עידן סרור; born October 5, 1986) is an Israeli footballer who currently plays for Beitar Kfar Saba.
+Idan Srur (עידן סרור; born October 5, 1986) is an Israeli footballer who currently plays for Sektzia Ness Ziona.

 He is of a Tunisian-Jewish descent.

 Career

 Srur moved to Hapoel Tel Aviv youth ranks at the age of 15 and made it to the first team three years later.
 A two-year loan spell at Hapoel Petah Tikva ended with Srur signing a four-year contract with Hapoel Tel Aviv.
 After not making an impact with the first team, he was again loaned to Hapoel Kiryat Shmona and Hapoel Petah Tikva, his current team.